 What are Pirates Camps policies on refunds, credits and transfers?

-Due to limited enrollment and popularity of Pirates Camps programs, no refunds will be offered, either of deposits made or payments in full.
-In the event that a ballplayer is unable to attend camp the week for which they are registered, there are options - please see our "Policies" tab at the top of the page, which dictate our guidelines for receiving a future credit.
+Due to limited enrollment of Pirates Camps programs, no refunds will be offered, either of deposits made or payments in full.
+In the event that a ballplayer is unable to attend camp the week for which they are registered, there are options - please review our "Policies."

 The Camp Week